 Before the mysterious “white lady” and the many coal miners who lived in this canyon, the area was long occupied by the Fremont Indians, who left behind numerous rock art panels.
-Other larger occupants, namely dinosaurs, also left their marks in abundant large footprints which have been found in many of the area coal mines.
+Other larger occupants, namely dinosaurs, also left their marks in abundant large footprints, which have been found in many of the area coal mines.

 Given the superstitious nature of the coal miners, it is not surprising that the legend of the “White Lady” has been told for so many years.

 Though the truth of her life will probably never be known, for whatever reason, she continues to make her presence known in the canyon.
 Some say she seeks revenge against the mining company or against those who kidnapped her infant daughter.
-Dressed all in white, others say that she continues to search for her lost child, specifically in the canyon wash.
+Dressed all in white, others say that she searches for her lost child, specifically in the canyon wash.
 Interestingly, this sounds very much like another popular legend – that of La Llorona, who has been seen haunting rivers and streams, also looking for her lost child, throughout the southwest for centuries.

 In any case, numerous sightings of the spectral lady in white have been reported throughout the years.
-Some of the earliest accounts say that she was known to float around the entrance to the mines, luring miners into their vast depths, ensuring certain disaster.
-Other tales are not so sinister, saying that instead of enticing them into the mines, she would appear to warn them to leave in order to avoid some kind of accident.
+Some of the earliest accounts say that she was known to float around the entrance to the mines, luring miners into their vast depths, ensuring inevitable disaster.
+Other tales are not so sinister, saying that instead of enticing them into the mines, she would appear to warn them to leave to avoid some kind of accident.

 Allegedly, she has been seen several times around the Latuda mine entrance, inside the mine, and near the old Liberty Mine office.
-By the 1960’s, the legend was so well known that teenagers often came to the Latuda mine office at night to tell ghost stories and catch a glimpse of the spectral lady.
+By the 1960s, the legend was so well known that teenagers often came to the Latuda mine office at night to tell ghost stories and catch a glimpse of the spectral lady.
 On one occasion, though there is no evidence that the ghost ever appeared, the teenagers’ visit resulted in disaster when one of them blew up the building, resulting in his imprisonment.